 Annual Review.
-An "Annual Review" of the 2040 Long-Range Transportation Plan is coordinated with the review of the Lincoln and Lancaster Comprehensive Plans that is undertaken during the spring each year.
-This review assesses the Planning assumptions and includes the development of an "Benchmark Indicators Report."
+An "Annual Review" of the 2040 Long-Range Transportation Plan is coordinated with the review of the Lincoln and Lancaster Comprehensive Plans that is undertaken during the spring of review years.
+This review assesses the Planning assumptions and includes the development of a "Community Indicators Report."
 Amendments to the Transportation Plan involves analysis of the concepts, strategies and specific projects and may consider plan priorities based upon this analysis.

-- A. The Long Range Transportation Plan and Technical Documentation was updated which includes all modes of transportation and a social, environmental and economic review.
-FHWA/FTA Certification Review Corrective Actions and Programmatic Recommendations relating to the Long Range Transportation Plan were addressed in this planning process. - B. An "Annual Review" of the Long-Range Transportation Plan is coordinated with the review of the Lincoln and Lancaster Comprehensive Plans that is undertaken during the spring each year. - C. Monitoring and maintenance of the current Long Range Transportation Plan to include updating the Documents, Studies, Reports, and Data Files as needed. - D. Amendment to the Long Range Transportation Plan will be reviewed and acted upon by MPO Committees as necessary.
+- A. An "Annual Review" of the Long-Range Transportation Plan is coordinated with the review of the Lincoln and Lancaster Comprehensive Plans that is undertaken during the spring of review years. - B. Monitoring and maintenance of the current Long Range Transportation Plan to include updating the Documents, Studies, Reports, and Data Files as needed. - C. Amendment to the Long Range Transportation Plan will be reviewed and acted upon by MPO Committees as necessary.
 These may involve analysis of the concepts and the inclusion of specific projects as part of the plan.